3 Silent Confidence Killers (and How to Fix Them)

 - You stop obsessing over flaws that most people barely notice.

-People are naturally drawn to those who appear comfortable in their own skin.
+People are naturally drawn to those who seem comfortable in their own skin.
 That’s why confidence often leaves a stronger impression than physical appearance alone.

 The most attractive version of yourself isn’t necessarily the one with perfect hair, perfect makeup, or the perfect outfit.

-It’s the version of you that truly believes you are enough.
+It’s the version of you that genuinely believes you are enough.

 Final Thoughts